Rakowskiii/TCGResearch/README.md

-# Valhalla
+# TCG Research
-Blockchain based system for managing and organizing TCG card collections.
+Blockchain based system for securing collectible assets with repeatable manufacturing process such as TCGs.
-Project is part of research for academic article "Bridging Physical and Digital Worlds: Blockchain Based System for Managing and Organizing TCG Card Collections".
+This repo is a proof of concept for academic research and is not intended for production use.
+Many security features were skipped to simplify the implementation and focus on the core functionality.

 ## Getting Started
 The core functionality of the system is based on Ethereum ERC-1155 standard and is implemented using Solidity smart contracts.
-Multiple services were built around the smart contract to provide easy on-ramp solution for game developers and end user unfamiliar with blockchain technology.
+Multiple services were built around the smart contract to make interaction easier.

-## System design